No passwords, No popups, No AI, No cost:

 October 19, 2015

 A. Hi Anil.
 It is difficult to plate onto stainless steel because, for proper adhesion, we must plate onto metal, not onto oxidized or passive metal, and stainless steel forms an oxidation layer immediately.
 The usual answer is a Wood's Nickel Strike, which is a dilute plating solution very high in hydrochloric acid, so we can simultaneously dissolve the oxide while depositing a fresh layer of metal.
-You can search this site for detailed discussions of Wood's Nickel Strike including a couple of versions of the ideal composition.
+You can search the site for detailed discussions of Wood's Nickel Strike including a couple of versions of the ideal composition.

 There are other variations on the same idea, including a sulfamate nickel strike, and some proprietary processes which might be called "stainless activators".